Did you know that famous da Vinci’s painting “Lady with an Ermine” is located in Krakow?

 - Sunday: 10 a.m. – 4 p.m.

-Seeing this picture was an unusual experience for me! – Carlos
+Seeing this painting was an unusual experience for me!
+The reproductions don’t do the justice – Carlos

 So do not forget

-“Lady with an Ermine” is one of the most amazing painting from the Renaissance era.
+“Lady with an Ermine” is one of the most amazing paintings from the Renaissance era.

 It’s unusual because of the technique, composition, meaning and history behind it.

-The portrait is located in National Museum in Krakow, so you can see it by your visit in Poland!
+The portrait is located in National Museum in Krakow, so you can see it by yourself during your visit to Poland!